MutheuLinet/animal-tracker/README.md

 ### Description

+Wildlife tracker is a web application built using java and java-spark framework.
-An application that allows Rangers to track wildlife sightings in the area.
+The application allows Rangers to track wildlife sightings in the area.

 ### Prerequisites